Shed Cost Calculator

 - No interior finish work unless "office/studio" purpose is selected

-A professionally assembled 10×12 ft pine kit shed costs $3,000 from a big-box store shed program and $7,000 from a premium regional shed company — for comparable footprints with meaningfully different material quality, wall thickness, and warranty.
-Showing a single number would force you into one quality tier without telling you what you're getting.
+A professionally assembled 10×12 ft pine kit shed costs $3,000 from a big-box store program and $7,000 from a premium regional shed company — for comparable footprints with meaningfully different material quality and warranty.
 The low end of each range represents budget-grade execution; the high end represents mid-premium.
-Use the midpoint as your planning figure, the high end as your ceiling, and 3 local quotes for final validation.
+Use the midpoint for planning, the high end as your ceiling, and 3 local quotes for final validation.

 Frequently Asked Questions